Ports needed for Web Services with WebSphere Message Broker or IBM Integration Bus

-You are using WebSphere Message Broker and need to plan for HTTP and HTTPS traffic supporting either standard HTTP calls or SOAP HTTP messaging.
+You are using WebSphere Message Broker or IBM Integration Bus and need to plan for HTTP and HTTPS traffic supporting either standard HTTP calls or SOAP HTTP messaging.
 You need to know how many ports will be used and how to configure which ports are in use.

 In Message Broker version 6.1 and later, each instance of a single Broker can use several different ports for different HTTP based functions.